Joint Tenants vs Tenants in Common: The Difference Explained

 Practically this means:

 • When joint tenants die, the surviving owner(s) automatically become entitled to be registered as the sole owner(s) of the whole of the interest in the property.
 This means that any property owned in joint tenancy do not form part of a deceased's estate, rather their interest automatically goes to the surviving owner(s).
-This is called "the right of survivorship".
+This is called "the right of survivorship" and is completed with a survivorship application

 • You have an even split of the property's profits, losses, and risks.